The Prairie Provinces Water Board's (PPWB) Charter was revised in February 2017.

 Responsibilities of Board Members

-Board represent the Governments of Canada, Alberta, Saskatchewan and Manitoba and are senior officials engaged in the administration of water resources in each province of Alberta, Saskatchewan, Manitoba and senior officials from Environment Canada and Agriculture and Agri-Food Canada.
+Board represent the Governments of Canada, Alberta, Saskatchewan and Manitoba and are senior officials engaged in the administration of water resources in each province of Alberta, Saskatchewan, Manitoba and senior officials from Environment and Climate Change Canada and Agriculture and Agri-Food Canada.
 In addition, Board members are responsible for briefing relevant Ministers, managers and staff of various departments within their governments to ensure the achievement of the Agreement.

 Within the framework of the Agreement, Board members will:

-- Work cooperatively with one another to achieve the best management of the water resource in the Prairies while representing their own jurisdictional interests;
+- Work cooperatively with one another to achieve the best management of the water resource in the Prairies while representing their own government's interests;

-- Ensure that the Board is informed of any potential projects or policies that could impact other jurisdictions and, when requested, provide the Board with an analysis of those implications;
+- Ensure that the Board is informed of any potential projects or policies that have the potential to impact another province and, when requested, provide the Board with an analysis of those potential impacts;

 - Share with one another policies, programs and practices of mutual interest;

-- Inform appropriate senior officials and, when necessary, Ministers, about significant issues being considered by the Board;
+- Inform senior officials and Ministers about significant issues being considered by the Board; and

 - Provide direction to the PPWB Executive Director and all Board committees;